2015 – 2019

 Module 1

-Training one hundred artisan masons and carpenters to meet the shortage of skilled labor.
+Training one hundred masons and carpenters to meet the shortage of skilled artisans.

 Module 2

-Technical support to the population for the application of sustainable earthquake-resistant methods for all.
+Technical support to the population for the implementation of sustainable earthquake-resistant techniques.

 Module 3